Minimax and adaptive estimation of general linear functionals under sparsity: Proof of the lower bounds

 \section{Proof of the lower bounds}

-In this section, we establish the lower bounds stated in \Cref{thm: nonadaptive linear,thm: adaptive lower,thm: exponential lower}.
-Without loss of generality, we set $\sigma = 1$ in the proofs of the lower bounds.
-For two probability measures \(P, Q\) defined on the same measurable space \((\mathcal{X}, \mathcal{U})\), we define:
+In this section, we prove the lower bounds in \Cref{thm: nonadaptive linear,thm: adaptive lower}.
+Throughout, we set \(\sigma=1\) without loss of generality.
+For probability measures \(P\) and \(Q\) on the same measurable space \((\mathcal X,\mathcal U)\), define the total variation distance, Hellinger distance, and chi-square divergence by